 My two cents?
 No. Not for directing jobs.
 Alumni networks do help however.
 For instance, I helped my classmate get on as an editorial PA for Fast & The Furious Tokyo Drift.
 But here’s the thing: He was a directing major in film school.
 Editorial PA isn’t really a career path to directing.

-The truth of that matter is this: Hollywood doesn’t care about your education.
-They care about what you have done.
-What your skills are.
-Who you know.
-Stuff like that.
-One of my classmates in school was related to Jerry Bruckheimer.
-One of my teachers actively worked on Law & Order Special Victims Unit.
-My directing teacher was in the DGA.
+One of my classmates in film school was related to Jerry Bruckheimer.
+Sound design teacher actively worked on Law & Order Special Victims Unit.
+My directing teacher was an honorary member of the DGA.
 And NONE of that did anything for me or anyone else in my class.

 Google AI recommends seeking a school out that complements your interests.
 Not a bad idea if you wanna work as crew (DP, Editor, etc).
 I was a double major in film school.
 Editing and Sound Design.
 The reason?
 I knew there were zero directing jobs waiting for me, so my angle into the industry was as crew.
 I had the most polished reel in my class.
 Began calling studios before graduation hoping to land an assistant editor job.
 You know what a studio receptionist told me?
 “We only hire award winning editors.”